Consult PURC for a List of Upcoming Workshops

 Find Assistance with Survey Research

 If your independent work involves survey research, the Survey Research Center (SRC) can assist you in designing and implementing your own survey research project.
 The center provides consultation and guidance to juniors and seniors on study design, sampling, instrument development, data collection and data processing.
-The SRC also advises students on the best ways to follow the University’s guidelines for conducting survey research with human subjects.
+The SRC also advises students on the best ways to follow the University’s guidelines for conducting survey research with human subjects; Guidelines for Requests to Survey Current Princeton University Students are available here.
 The center has a 12-station computer-assisted telephone interviewing facility, a library collection on survey research methods, and a network of external resources that you may access for your independent work.
 Students may also create a free online account on the center’s Qualtrics system, which enables them to develop and manage their own web-based surveys and experiments.
 For help or advice on starting your survey project, please request for an appointment or call 609-258-5660.

 Choose, Apply and Interpret Quantitative Methods